SusLiu03/BitLink/README.md

 `npx ts-node server/server.ts`

-Deployed on a DigitalOcean Ubuntu instance, using Nginx at a reverse proxy and accessible at: 137.184.186.52:4200.
+Deployed on a DigitalOcean Ubuntu instance, using Nginx at a reverse proxy and accessible at: [Link Text](137.184.186.52:4200).
 We had to reconfigure the routing and redownloading the packages through npm.